Master-cai/Awesome-camera-relocalization-in-prior-map/README.md

 ## Visual relocalization in Point Cloud Maps

+Point cloud  maps consist of a series of unordered points with three-dimensional coordinates in 3D space.
+Since the query image and the point cloud map are of different modalities, they cannot be directly compared.
+The key issue is how to establish data association.
+Existing methods are divided into three categories：(1) Feature based method(Visual Point Cloud): match by image features; (2): 3D $\rightarrow$ 2D: Project 3D point cloud to an image and then match.
+(3): 2D$\rightarrow$ 3D: Convert 2D image to 3D scene data.

 ### Feature based method(Visual Point Cloud)

 #### F2P(Feature to Point) and P2F(Point to Feature)